telerik/maui-docs/controls/treeview/commands.md

 > For a runnable example demonstrating the TreeView Expand and Collapse commands, see the [SDKBrowser Demo Application]({%slug sdkbrowser-app%}) and go to **TreeView > Commands**.

-### Example with CheckAll and UncheckAll Commands
+## Using the CheckAll and UncheckAll Commands

-The TreeView definition:
+The following TreeView definition shows how to use the check and uncheck commands.

 <snippet id='treeview-check-uncheck-commands'/>